andrewkolos/sqlworkshop/README.md

 * Updating Rows in a Table
 * Deleting Rows from a Table
 * Database Management Systems
-* Writing a Simple C Program to Manage a Database with one Table using SQLite
 * Reflection
 * Additional Resources